 2019.
 For the Culture: Explaining the Electoral Success of African American Incumbents in Reexamining Blackness in America: The African American Experience: From Slavery to Liberation.
 (Eds.)
 Joshua D. Farrington, Gwendolyn Graham, and Normal Powel.
 (Forthcoming Fall 2019).

-- “The Great Divider: President Obama's Influence on Trust in Government and Racial Attitudes” with Clarissa Peterson.
-How the Obama Presidency Changed the Political Landscape.
+2017.
+Peterson, Clarissa and Riley, Emmitt.
+The Great Divider: President Obama's Influence on Trust in Government and Racial Attitudes in How the Obama Presidency Changed the Political Landscape.
 June 2017.
-Editors: Larry J. Walker, F. Erik Brooks and Ramon Goings
+(Eds.)
+Larry J. Walker, F. Erik Brooks and Ramon Goings.